davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/revelation/chapters/revelation-20/verses/revelation-20-8/revelation-20-8-niv.md

 title: "Revelation 20:8 NIV"
 ➡️: "Revelation 20:9 NIV"
 ⬅️: "Revelation 20:7 NIV"
-attribution: "Revelation 20:8 NIV"
 New International Version of: "Revelation 20:8"
-quote: "and will go out to deceive the nations in the four corners of the earth—Gog and Magog—and to gather them for battle.
+verse: "and will go out to deceive the nations in the four corners of the earth—Gog and Magog—and to gather them for battle.
 In number they are like the sand on the seashore."
-type: quote
+type: verse
 tags:
   - sand
-  - quote
+  - verse
 ---